-To assuage concerns about the exclusion restriction, our main IV specification uses a bandwidth of one year on either side of the start date of the policy, relying only on a comparison of projects that came online in 2008 and 2009.
-This has two main advantages.
-First, long-run trends in wind turbine technology and electricity markets are less likely to influence our results.
+influence our results.
 Second, projects that came online in early 2009 were planned and began construction in 2008 (or earlier), which implies that these facilities were originally designed for the PTC (Bolinger et al., 2010).
 This helps mitigate concern that 1603 grant recipients are fundamentally different, as may be the case in later periods.

 Table 3 compares projects coming online in 2008 with those coming online in 2009 using two-sample t-tests.
-These two groups are statistically indistinguishable in terms of several pretreatment characteristics including turbine size, wind speed, regulatory status, and whether a wind farm has entered into a PPA.
-Two variables which are statistically different are capacity and whether the plant is an independent power producer.
-To account for this, our preffered specification below will condition on these variables.
+In contrast to the comparison of PTC and 1603 plants in Table 2, the two groups in Table 3 are statistically indistinguishable in terms of several pre-treatment characteristics including turbine size, wind speed, regulatory status, and whether a wind farm has entered into a PPA.
+Similarly, despite small differences in subsidy preference across regions in 2009, Figure D.1, Figure D.2 shows that both subsidy types have strong spatial overlap with plants coming online in 2009, which is the relevant comparison in this analysis.
+Nonetheless, capacity and the probability of being an independent power producer are statistically different in Table 3 across these two years.
+To account for this, we include these variables in the regression analysis.
 Most importantly, the plants in these two years have remarkably similar engineering-based potential capacity factors.
 However, our outcome variable, realized capacity factor, is lower (and statistically distinguishable) for projects coming online in 2009 than for projects coming online in 2008.
 This difference in observed productivity, despite the lack of difference in potential productivity, provides an (unscaled) preview of the main results.